-The Trustees maintain a separate conflicts of interest policy and register.
+The Trustee maintains a separate conflicts of interest policy and register.
 Subject to reasonable levels of materiality, these documents record any actual or potential conflicts of interest in relation to investee companies or the investment managers, while also setting out a process for their management.

 The Plan's investment consultant is independent and no arm of their business provides asset management services.
-This, and their FCA-regulated status, makes the Trustees confident that the investment manager recommendations they make are free from conflict of interest.
+This, and their FCA-regulated status, makes the Trustee confident that the investment manager recommendations they make are free from conflict of interest.

-The Trustees expect all investment managers to have a conflict of interest policy in relation to their engagement and ongoing operations.
+The Trustee expects all investment managers to have a conflict of interest policy in relation to their engagement and ongoing operations.

-The Trustees therefore believe they have managed the potential for conflicts of interest in the appointment of their investment advisers and investment managers, and conflicts of interest between the Trustees, investment advisor, investment managers and the investee companies.
+The Trustee therefore believes they have managed the potential for conflicts of interest in the appointment of their investment advisers and investment managers, and conflicts of interest between the Trustee, investment advisor, investment managers and the investee companies.